Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

 Sometimes you don't need to restore the default Helpdesk forms but only need to rollback to a previous version.

-You can find detailed instruction on how to do this in `this article <https://plumsail.com/docs/forms-sp/how-to/form-versions.html>`_.
+You can find detailed instructions on how to do this in `this article <https://plumsail.com/docs/forms-sp/how-to/form-versions.html>`_.

 .. _Plumsail Forms: https://plumsail.com/forms/
 .. _the documentation: https://plumsail.com/docs/forms-sp/index.html